Shalom Nagar: Execution of Adolf Eichmann

 Suicide watch was a key duty.
 These guards were also charged with testing food given to the prisoner, for fear someone would try to poison him.
-In Hatalyan, Nagar said that when he asked his commander, "Why do I have to taste the food?", he was told, "If we lose one Yemenite, it's no great loss".
+In The Hangman, Nagar said that when he asked his commander, "Why do I have to taste the food?", he was told that the death of one Yemenite would be "no great loss", but the death of Eichmann would be more significant because of the worldwide coverage of the trial.
+Mann gives this as an example of the need to try a perpetrator being given more importance than contemporary human life.

 Nagar guarded Eichmann for six months, and was always in the presence of other guards.

-After Eichmann's sentencing to death in December 1961, according to Nagar so many people wanted to be executioner that a lottery was held to decide who would do the job.
+After Eichmann was sentenced to death in December 1961, according to Nagar, so many people wanted to be the executioner that a lottery was held to decide who would do the job.
 At the time he was selected, Nagar was on furlough and did not want the duty.
+According to Mann, the fact that Nagar did not want the role of executioner made him especially suited to it, again due to the distinction necessary between Eichmann's punishment and revenge.
 In 2004, he told Mishpacha magazine that he was the only one who refused the role, but was convinced to accept it after being shown pictures of Holocaust atrocities against children.
 He is quoted as saying, "I was so shaken that I agreed to whatever had to be done".
-In contrast, in Hatalyan he said that ultimately he was ordered to carry out the execution, quoting his commander as saying "It's an order.
+In contrast, in The Hangman he said that ultimately he was ordered to carry out the execution, quoting his commander as saying "It's an order.
 The lot fell on you.
 You'll do it".
+In +972 Magazine, Batya Shimony questions whether a lottery was ever actually held, asking why it was so important to give the job to a Yemenite when there were many other volunteers.
+Mann reports that in conversation with Netalie Braun, director of The Hangman, Braun suggested that the lottery was a lie told to trick Nagar into carrying out the execution.

+Mann believes that Nagar's role as executioner was the result of the "hierarchical relationship" between Ashkenazi and non-Ashkenazi guards; they knew that Nagar would be sacrificed by executing Eichmann, but that it did not matter because he was a Yemenite, and it was for the greater good of alleviating the trauma of the Holocaust's victims.

-Such was the secrecy around the execution that, according to Nagar, his commander collected him for the duty by bundling him into a car while he was out walking with his wife, Ora Nagar, and their infant son in their Holon neighbourhood.
-Nagar said he was concerned that she would believe he had been kidnapped, so they returned to say he had been called in as the prison was short staffed.
+Such was the secrecy around the execution that, according to Nagar, his commander collected him for the duty by bundling him into a car while he was out walking with his wife, Ora Nagar, and their infant son in their Holon neighborhood.
+Nagar said he was concerned that she would believe he had been kidnapped, so he and his commander returned to say he had been called in as the prison was short-staffed.